 Past to Present: Connecting the region, re-connecting communities

 n 1997, the State Transportation Commission created the Trans-Lake Washington Study to evaluate a variety of transportation options to address growing traffic gridlock across Lake Washington.
 Initial options included expanding the existing SR 520 corridor, building a new bridge between Sand Point and Kirkland, and studying new passenger ferries.
-The Trans-Lake Washington Project, launched in 1999, built on the study’s efforts by narrowing a decision to replace SR 520 with a new highway and safer bridge.
+The Trans-Lake Washington Project, launched in 1999, built on the study’s efforts by narrowing a decision to replace SR 520 with a reconstructed highway and new, safer bridge.

 Laying the groundwork for a new corridor